Gi60s/swagger-response/README.md

 # Swagger-Response

 Don't wait until your swagger response is sent to validate it.
-Validate every time you update the response, prior to sending, and know the exact line number where you entered bad data.
+Validate the response as you build it, and if you mess up then know the exact line number where you entered bad data.

 ## Example